backstage/backstage/docs/auth/oidc.md

 of backstage.

-As an example if you're setting up OIDC provider with Microsoft, you could use the built in microsoft resolvers, or create one yourself in `packages/backend/src/plugins/auth.ts`:
+As an example if you're setting up OIDC provider with Microsoft, you could use the built in Microsoft resolvers, or create one yourself in `packages/backend/src/plugins/auth.ts`:

 ```diff
 import {